nus-cs2103-AY2324S2/ip/docs/README.md

     ```
     Got it.
 I've added this task: {task name}
     ```
-> Note: the following eg for each command will be using the output of the above prompt
+> Note: the following e.g. for each command will be using the output of the above prompt

 ## Listing all tasks
 ### Prompt